algreshilov88/X2O-Zynq-software/jtag/jtag_fw_programmer/README.md

 ## Compilation
 To compile jtag_fw_programmer on Zynq run ‘cmake .’ then 'make'

-Copy compiled binary to Zynq board along with bitstream file for uploading to FPGA

 Make sure that "xilinx_xvc_driver.ko" is loaded

 Make sure xvcServer is not running